Condensation Completion and Defects in 2+1D Topological Orders: Example: Toric Code

-Remember the tensor product of domain walls is given by (\ref{multi}) and (\ref{comulti}), and the isomorphism between two objects in $\Sigma \mathcal{C}$ means they are Morita equvalent algebra in $\mathcal{C}$.
-One can immediately derive the fusion rules like The left and right hand sides are just isomorphic as algebras in $\mathcal{C}$.
-When two algebras $A_1$ $A_2$ are isomorphic to each other with an algebraic isomorphism $\phi$, then they are also Morita equivalent and the invertible bimodules between them can just be chosen as themselves.
-That's why we use $\cong$ rather than $\sim_{M}$ in~\eqref{FusionRule1}.
-The module action of one on the other is induced by the algebraic isomorphism $\phi$, i.e. and
+we can solve the condition for an isomorphism between objects in $\TC$ to be an algebra isomorphism, and there are non-zero solutions (for example \eqref{AlgIso}).
+When two algebras $A_1$ $A_2$ are isomorphic to each other with an algebra isomorphism $\phi$, then they are also Morita equivalent and the invertible bimodules between them can just be chosen as themselves.
+That's why we use $\cong$ rather than $\sim_{M}$ in~\eqref{FusionRule1} and \eqref{FusionWallTC}.
+The action of one on the other is induced by the algebra isomorphism $\phi$, i.e. and

-as $A_1$ bimodule,
+as $A_1$-bimodule,

-as $A_2$ bimodule.
+as $A_2$-bimodule.

 While there are other fusion rules like the algebras on the left and right hand sides now are just Morita equivalent.